ukf/ukf-testbed/README.md

 - Inside the `driver` service (where `RAILS_ENV` is set to `production`), `all_endpoints` returns an array of all available endpoints so that the same operation can be performed against each validator in turn.
-- Outside the `driver` service (e.g., on the host) `all_endpoints` returns a singleton endpoint for `localhost:8080` which accesses the `v09x` container alone.
+- Outside the `driver` service (e.g., on the host, in the `driver` directory) `all_endpoints` return a singleton endpoint for `localhost:8080` which accesses the `v010` container alone.

-This arrangement allows the test framework itself to be developed without having to rebuild the `driver` image for each change.
+This arrangement allows the test framework itself, and individual tests, to be developed without having to rebuild the `driver` image for each change.

+To take advantage of this, `cd driver` and run `bundle install` to set up the required dependencies.

 ## Configuring tests